lunduniversity/introprog/util/git-utils/dangerous-hard-reset.md

 # How to scrap your fork and replace it with upstream

-## 1. Make a copy of your changes to some other dir outside of the forked repo
+## 1. Make a copy of your changed files to some other dir outside of the forked repo
 This is **really important** or you will loose your work!

 ## 2. run this in terminal